Siouxsie Sioux: Legacy

-Other musicians who have stated their admiration for Siouxsie's work include Charli XCX, Hayley Williams of Paramore, Dolores O'Riordan of the Cranberries, Jennifer Charles of Elysian Fields, Ebony Bones, Grimes, Toni Halliday of Curve, Kathleen Hanna of Bikini Kill, Cat Power, Gillian Gilbert of New Order, Amy Ray of the Indigo Girls, Alison Goldfrapp, Sarah Cracknell of Saint Etienne, Florence Welch of Florence + the Machine, Chelsea Wolfe, Brody Dalle of the Distillers, Kristin Kontrol of the Dum Dum Girls, Joan As Police Woman, Lou Doillon, Emel Mathlouthi, Girlpool, Liz Phair, Billie Ray Martin, An Pierlé, Uffie, Lauren Mayberry of Chvrches, Meshell Ndegeocello, St. Vincent, Anohni, Jehnny Beth of Savages, Jenny Lee Lindberg of Warpaint, Sharon Van Etten, and Nabihah Iqbal.
+Other musicians who have stated their admiration for Siouxsie's work include Charli XCX, Hayley Williams of Paramore, Dolores O'Riordan of the Cranberries, Jennifer Charles of Elysian Fields, Ebony Bones, Grimes, Toni Halliday of Curve, Kathleen Hanna of Bikini Kill, Cat Power, Gillian Gilbert of New Order, Amy Ray of the Indigo Girls, Alison Goldfrapp, Sarah Cracknell of Saint Etienne, Florence Welch of Florence + the Machine, Chelsea Wolfe, Brody Dalle of the Distillers, Kristin Kontrol of the Dum Dum Girls, Kim Wilde, Joan As Police Woman, Girlpool, Liz Phair, Billie Ray Martin, An Pierlé, Uffie, Lauren Mayberry of Chvrches, Meshell Ndegeocello, St. Vincent, Anohni, Jehnny Beth of Savages, Jenny Lee Lindberg of Warpaint, Bananarama, Sharon Van Etten, Olivia Rodrigo, and Nabihah Iqbal.

-In 2022, Sky Arts ranked her at number 14 in Britain's top 50 most influential artists of the last 50 years, and The Times called her "one of British pop's most charismatic and original artists".
+In 2022, Sky Arts ranked her at number 14 in Britain's top 50 most influential artists of the last 50 years.
+In 2023, The Times called her "one of British pop's most charismatic and original artists".

 Personal life

 Siouxsie married bandmate Budgie in May 1991.
 The following year, they moved to the southwest of France.

 In an interview with The Sunday Times in August 2007, she announced that she and Budgie had divorced.
 In an interview with The Independent, she said: I've never particularly said I'm hetero or I'm a lesbian.
 I know there are people who are definitely one way, but not really me.
 I suppose if I am attracted to men then they usually have more feminine qualities.

+In 2015, she left Condom, Gers in France and she moved back to London.
 In 2023, she teamed up with PETA to protest against animal testing.
 In a letter to Japanese conglomerate Ajinomoto, the world's largest manufacturer of monosodium glutamate (MSG), she wrote that the company "should be leading the way with compassion, not falling behind.
 Please, stop being spellbound by bad science and end these cruel tests immediately."